How does it taste?

 How do Ippodo staff enjoy it?

 When the New Year arrives, it's time for Obukucha!
-The teabag format makes this a good gift for someone who doesn't have a kyusu teapot.
+The light flavour means that nearly everyone likes it.
+It's useful as a gift for someone with unknown preferences.
 As a present, it has the additional merit of conveying your wishes for good health.